(As written by Jim Lammers for Animation Magazine, November 2011)

 Mixing traditional animation with 3D-generated backgrounds allows for cinematic directing in FX’s animated hit series Archer.

-Super spy Sterling Archer lives in a timeless netherworld that is parts 1960s-style cold war and pop art, but also with modern trappings such as cell phones, internet and video players.
+Super spy Sterling Archer lives in a timeless netherworld that is part 1960s-style cold war and part pop art intermixed with modern trappings like cell phones, internet, and video players.
 Archer’s world also appears to be shot like a movie, with unique camera angles for each shot to help move the story forward.
 This is possible due to Atlanta production house Floyd County’s choice to use 3D environments for the show animation backgrounds.
 Rather than use traditional cel animation’s flat panoramas for pannable backgrounds, or completely switch to a purely 3D approach, the Archer animation process has taken a unique hybrid approach that blends 2D characters with 3D environments.
 Now beginning its third season, the show has been a breakout comedy hit for Fox’s cable network FX.

 The show’s art style uses a realistic representation of human shapes and movements, eschewing squash and stretch and all other unphysical exaggerations, so the more literal computer animated backgrounds jibe well with the characters.
 Art director Jeff Fastner explains: “It was always Adam’s (Reed, Archer creator/writer) intention for the show to have these characters based in a more realistic world.
 It helps to define and push the reality of the series.”
 The Archer animation process uses Adobe Illustrator and After Effects, starting from photography of costumed models to create the show’s characters.

 Photographed Animation Backgrounds on Frisky Dingo